clifford-fra/GoogleRecaptchav2/README.md

 This component was developed by me, because I want to avoid any spam or brute force attacks on my flow, that is deployed with Lightning Out on an external page and on a community.

+## Basic Concept
+The flow component actually relies on three parts: An aura component, an HTML static resource and an Apex class.
+The aura component embeds the static resource as an iframe.
+The HTML file references the Google Recaptcha API and renders the Recaptcha.
+The iframe tells the aura component the current height and width of the content (e.g. recaptcha challenge) by using `Window.postMessage` and will also communicate the captcha response after the user completes the challenge.
+The aura component will take the token and call a method in the apex class, where the secret key is saved.
+The apex class will verify the token against the secret key in a callout to Google.
+If the verification is successful, the aura component will switch it's variable `isHuman` to `true` and let the user go to the next screen.

 ## Features

 - Google Recaptcha v2 checkbox flow component